kshaffer/musi199/unit2.md

 - Compose *melodic keyboard-style* realizations for two figured bass lines, one in major and one in minor, with a partner, and perform those realizations as an individual.
 - Compose and perform *melodic keyboard-style* realizations for two figured bass lines, one in major and one in minor, as an individual.

-A student's final grade for this criterion will simply be the number of these categories passed by the end of Unit II.
+A student's final grade for this criterion will simply be the number of these objectives passed by the end of Unit II.
 (Keep in mind that the last 2–3 days of class before Spring Break will be reserved for dictation and performance assessments.)

 ### Harmonic syntax ###